spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/certificate-renewal.md

 ## Automatic Renewal

-Palette Edge will automatically renew all certificates used by your cluster for you 30 days before they expire.
+Palette Edge will automatically renew all control plane certificates your cluster uses for you 30 days before they expire.
 You can follow the steps below to check when the next automatic renewal will happen.

 ### Prerequisite